 Article by Pete Aston – acknowledged expert in ANM systems

 Pete joined Roadnight Taylor from Western Power Distribution (WPD), the UK’s largest Distribution Network Operator (DNO) and world-leading pioneers of ANM.
 Heading up WPD’s system planning team, Pete was responsible for the design of, and all connections to, its extra-high voltage networks.
 He was also responsible, amongst other things, for overseeing the roll out of ANM across all four of WPD’s licence areas.

-Category Z ANM is the more simple of the two categories and is the one currently available and being rolled out across many parts of WPD’s network.
+Category Z ANM is the more simple of the two categories and is the one currently available and being rolled out across many parts of NGED’s network.

-To assess the technical limit for this category, WPD looks at the worst-case scenario of:
+To assess the technical limit for this category, NGEDlooks at the worst-case scenario of:

 the ANM system failing; and